umasse/khcoaching/content/success_stories.md

 Karin understands that she cannot simply give you the answers you want, or you will not learn.
 Which, as painful as that sometimes is, and on occasion I have wished that Karin would just bail me out, she doesn’t.
 That being said, she is very good at pointing you in the right direction and guiding you to where you want to be.
 I can tell from her body language that she feels and understands what I’m going through, but she stays professional and doesn’t try to rescue me.

 The fact that Karin was in education is very helpful.
-She has a full understanding of the stress, the burnout, the doing more than you should because you feel the dedication to the school and the students regardless whether they’re paying you for it or not getting.
+She has a full understanding of the stress, the burnout, the doing more than you should because you feel the dedication to the school and the students regardless whether they’re paying you for it or not.
 However, I don’t think the coaching is specifically for education, it’s universal.

 Coaching has made me aware of past patterns that weren’t serving me, and I’ve been able to completely change them.
 I’m now much happier with myself.
 I am back to the Christy I used to be.
 I didn’t realize how much I had changed.
 I used to feel a big void, and I’d fill it with things that weren’t good for me.
 And now, I no longer do that.
 I have set boundaries and face challenges instead of avoiding them, and do things I enjoy and that are healthy for me.
 My relationships have improved.
 I feel strong in myself.
 I feel confident.